![]() |

 "The X-15 Rocket Plane" Links |

-Supplemental Material includes download documents for the "In the Footsteps of the X-15 Tour" and "X-15 Flight Log," along with more than 500 photographs tied directly to each chapter of the book. |
+Supplemental Material includes download documents for the "In the Footsteps of the X-15 Tour" and "X-15 Flight Log," along with nearly 3000 photographs tied directly to each chapter of the book, along with other specific areas related to the X-15. |

 "The X-15 Rocket Plane" is featured on page 15 of the University of Nebraska Press Spring/Summer 2013 catalog.
-Pre-order of the book is available through UNP at the Author's Book Page. |
+Order of the book is available through UNP at the Author's Book Page and through all major booksellers such as Amazon and Barnes & Noble. |

 ![]() |